 - Find a practicing physician that will take you under their wing and help train and educate you through the process.
 You’ll want to be extra sure that the physician you choose has the patient’s best interest in mind, and not the bottom line.
 You want to be practicing legally and ethically for the sake of your patient’s and your license, so it’s crucial to find a physician that doesn’t encourage you to perform procedures that you shouldn’t be doing.
 In many states, you’ll need to have a medical director supervise or sponsor you.

 - Take certifications and classes.
 Here at AAI, we offer fundamental trainings in Neurotoxin and Dermal Filler injections.
 A lot of the courses in the industry are for CME credits, which is what we offer.
 If you are looking for some sort of certification, you can check out the Plastic Surgical Nursing Certification Board (PSNCB), which offers two types of certification: the Certified Plastic Surgical Nurse (CPSN) and the Certified Aesthetic Nurse Specialist (CANS).
 While these certifications may not be a requirement in your state, they certainly will add credibility to your resume and may set you apart from your competitors

 - Network, Network, Network.
 Grow your network, talk to people in the industry, continue to grow and develop and you will flourish in the industry.

 Many medical professionals make the transition from being an Emergency Room Nurse to the aesthetics world to escape the high-stress environment that comes with the ER.
 But many also feel a calling to work in the aesthetics industry.
 The industry allows for medical professionals to express their creativity and artistic abilities, spend more time with and form relationships with patients, and build a fulfilling career.
-So if you’re ready to make the transition to the aesthetic industry, give us a call today.
+So if you’re ready to start transitioning from ER Nurse to Aesthetic Injector, give us a call today.
 We’d love to point you in the right direction!